 Were the Unified Patent Court to come into force (once Germany has ratified the Unified Patent Court Agreement), the UK will seek to remain within the Unified Patent Court and the unitary patent system.
 However, depending on whether this takes place before the UK leaves the EU (the latest thinking on this is that this seems unlikely) or after leaving the EU, may affect the UK’s ability to participate in these systems.

 Were the UK to be part of the unitary patent and the Unified Patent Court systems (e.g. before the UK leaves the EU), one scenario is that the UK would need to withdraw from them (e.g. when the UK leaves the EU).
-Businesses would therefore no longer be able to use the unitary patent and the Unified Patent Court to protect their inventions within the UK.
+Businesses (both in the UK and overseas) would therefore no longer be able to use the unitary patent and the Unified Patent Court to protect their inventions within the UK.
 Instead, as they are able to now, they are able to seek patent protection in the UK via the UK Intellectual Property Office or the European Patent Office (a non-EU institution).

 However, the government’s briefing notice suggests that any existing unitary patents (e.g. granted before the UK leaves the EU) would give rise to equivalent patent protection in the UK (e.g. after the UK leaves the EU).
 Furthermore, UK businesses would still be able to use the unitary patent and the Unified Patent Court to protect their inventions within the remaining EU countries that are contracted to the Unified Patent Court Agreement (this quickly becomes very complex, so please see the area of our website dedicated to the UPC that will answer all your questions).